Grangetown, Cardiff: Government

 The community of Grangetown does not have a community council for the area.
 The Grangetown electoral ward returns four local councillors to Cardiff Council.
 Grangetown is part of the Cardiff South and Penarth constituency which returns one MP to the UK Parliament and one MS to the Senedd.

 Places of worship

 Grangetown has at least ten Christian places of worship including Grangetown Baptist Church and the Salvation Army citadel as well as a Hindu temple on Merches Place, mosque called Masjid Abu Bakr on Clydach Street and newly built Masjid called Markaz At-Tawheed on Penarth road.

 The church of St Paul, Paget Street, was built between 1889 and 1902, largely at the expense of Lord Windsor.
 It uses an "eccentric" palette of materials including pennant rubble, pink sandstone and Portland cement.
 The architect was John Coates Carter, a distinguished Arts & Crafts designer.

 St Patrick's Church is the Roman Catholic place of worship for the neighbourhood.

-St Dyfrig and St Sampson, Pentre Gardens, dates from 1911.
+St Dyfrig and St Samson, Pentre Gardens, dates from 1911.